whdc/bundle/README.md

 # BUNDLE

 BUNDLE is a model for finding isogloss bundles (typical feature distributions) in a dialect continuum.
-Given a binary feature matrix (N features by L languages) it will construct clusters of features that have similar distributions in the L languages.
-This is the opposite of many clustering models that cluster objects by their features.
+Given a binary feature matrix (N features by L languages) it will construct clusters of features that have similar distributions over the L languages.
+This is the opposite of the typical clustering model which clusters objects by their features.
 Other notable properties of BUNDLE are:

 * It will automatically infer the number of clusters in the data.
 * It incorporates a simple _attestation model_ that assumes that a given fraction of the features in any language will go unattested.

 Generally speaking, BUNDLE is a model whereby the data is generated probabilistically via a set of parameters.
-Since many parameterizations generate the data with _some_ probability, BUNDLE infers a probability distribution over parameterizations.
-BUNDLE constructs this distribution by sampling from it via a [Monte Carlo Markov chain](http://en.wikipedia.org/wiki/Markov_chain_Monte_Carlo) (MCMC).
+Since many parameterizations can generate the data with _some_ probability, BUNDLE infers a probability distribution over parameterizations.
+BUNDLE samples from this distribution via a [Monte Carlo Markov chain](http://en.wikipedia.org/wiki/Markov_chain_Monte_Carlo) (MCMC).

 The design and implementation of the probabilistic model are discussed [here](http://www.github.com) and summarized in the following diagram.